Norwegian. The course is also offered in English to international students.

 Several extended field courses carried out in decentralised locations.
 In addition excursions to local facilities.

-Field courses, excursions and preparations/supplementary work related to these are compulsory.
+Field courses, excursions and practical teaching, in addition to preparations/supplementary work related to these are compulsory.

 The student's work load is estimated to 540 hours.

-Approved attendance requirements in practical activities.
-Requirements for active participation, knowledge and skills in the activities are described in the semester schedule.
+Requirements for active participation, knowledge and skills in the activities are described in the semester schedule (see Canvas).

 Faculty of Health and Sport Sciences